 Archie Rose is one of those companies that non-believers would call maverick.
 They really push the envelope, trying new things and doing what they do well but just a little different to the rest.

 You can tell Archie Rose is a little bit different from the rest from the moment you walk through the big corrugated sliding doors of the distillery.

-On your right is a huge steel cage where you can see the copper shine of the stills peeping through at you, and the wall of whiskey aging quietly at the back.
+On your right is a huge steel cage where you can see the copper shine of the stills peeping through at you, and the wall of whisky aging quietly at the back.

 On your left, the door opens on a speakeasy bar decked with cosy barrel shaped booths and distressed wood high tables.
-The long bar has a beautiful old copper surface where the bar staff have matching copper cocktail shakers and jiggers.
+The long bar has a beautiful old copper surface where the staff have matching copper cocktail shakers and jiggers at their disposal.

 And many of the drinks on Archie Rose’s cocktail menu feature spirits that you can see being made from your seat at the bar.

-Just 3 metres away across the corridor is the heart of this amazing little have-a-go enterprise.
+Just three metres away across the corridor is the heart of this amazing have-a-go enterprise.
 The Archie Rose distillery is currently producing a gin, a vodka and a white rye.

-It’s all made from local ingredients – even the water, which is purified by filtering through reverse osmosis and double carbon filtering through charcoal, is from Sydney’s water table.
+It’s all made from local ingredients – even the water, which is purified by filtering through reverse osmosis and double carbon charcoal filtration, is from Sydney’s water table.

 We took a tour of the distillery, which I’d highly recommend especially for your first visit, and we got to explore and learn about the workings of this artisanal outfit.